-The credit for other dependents (ODC) is a credit that may reduce your tax by as much as \$500 for each of your qualifying children or other dependents who can't be claimed for the RCTC, NCTC, or ACTC.
-The amount you may claim for your RCTC, NCTC, or ACTC is calculated together with the amount you may claim for your credit for other dependents on the Child Tax Credit and Credit for Other Dependents Worksheet in the instructions for your tax return.
+The credit for other dependents (ODC) is a credit that may reduce your tax by as much as \$500 for each of your qualifying children or other dependents who can't be claimed for the CTC.
+The amount you may claim for your CTC is calculated together with the amount you may claim for your credit for other dependents on the Child Tax Credit and Credit for Other Dependents Worksheet in the instructions for your tax return.
 These credits are reported on the same line of your return.
 The credit for other dependents is discussed later.

+The additional child tax credit (ACTC) is a credit you may be able to take if you aren't able to claim CAUTION the full amount of the child tax credit.
 The child tax credit isn't the same as the credit for child and dependent care expenses.
 See Pub.
-CAUTION 503 for information on the credit for child and dependent care expenses.
+503 for information on the credit for child and dependent care expenses.